I will look at the principles of placing mushroom blocks - separately for the incubator and the growing chamber.

 This is necessary to ensure that the air flow does not dissipate.
 From the air duct through the nozzles, the air hits the floor and rises to the bags.
 There it takes moisture and carbon dioxide from the mushrooms.

-If there is a distance between the blocks, the air will spread chaotically, without creating the necessary microclimate.
+If there is a distance between the blocks, the air will spread chaotically, without creating the necessary climate.

 Blocks are placed on racks vertically or horizontally.